 Since we were established 25 years ago, we’ve occupied a series of temporary venues.
 We’ve had some brilliant times at 62 Southwark Bridge Road, beneath the atmospheric arches of London Bridge Station and in our current home on Newington Causeway.
 Now we’re ready for a secure home.

 We’ve got an amazing opportunity to operate without the threat of being evicted from our premises, and what that means is that we’re going to be able to continue our extensive programming of brand new writing, classic plays and musicals, as well as, crucially, lending more support to our free-at-source youth, community, and development programmes including our thriving Young Company, our Elders’ Company, and our schools projects.

-Our future plans include moving to two new venues by the end of 2020 – one flagship venue at Elephant and Castle and a satellite venue back within the arches of London Bridge Station, as part of the new station redevelopment.
+Our future plans include moving to two new venues by 2021 – one flagship venue at Elephant and Castle and a satellite venue back within the arches of London Bridge Station, as part of the new station redevelopment.
 Both of these venues are going to run at the same time, both as continuations of the work we’re so proud of doing here on Newington Causeway, and under the same leadership by our Artistic Director Chris Smyrnios.